 The governor and state legislators work together to develop fair and fiscally responsible budgets, balancing revenue generation, or taxation, with community needs.
-The process, in a snapshot, begins with state agencies submitting their proposed budgets to the governor who may choose to modify or add to the proposal, after which it is presented to the legislature for approval.
-In Montana, the overall budget is known as House Bill 2 (HB 2), but there are often other bills that also have budgetary impact (such as infrastructure funding and proposals related to the state employee pay plans).
+The process, in a snapshot, begins with state agencies submitting their proposed budgets to the governor, who may choose to modify or add to the proposal.
+The governor then presents the proposed budget to the Legislature for approval.
+In Montana, the overall budget is known as House Bill 2 (HB 2), but there are often other bills that also have budgetary impact, such as infrastructure funding and proposals related to the state employee pay plans.

-The state legislature is responsible for appropriating state funding, for developing state policies governing resource allocation and spending authority and giving direction to state agencies to carry out programs and provide services.
-After the legislature passes a budget, it travels back to the governor's desk.
-From there, the governor may then sign it (and it becomes law), leave it unsigned (it still becomes law), offer amendments (called line-item veto, which must be approved by a majority of the legislature), or reject it by vetoing.
+The Legislature is responsible for appropriating state funding, for developing state policies governing resource allocation and spending authority, and giving direction to state agencies to carry out programs and provide services.42 After the Legislature passes a budget, the budget travels back to the governor's desk.
+From there, the governor may sign it (making it law), leave it unsigned (it still becomes law), offer amendments (called line-item veto, which a majority of the Legislature must approve), or reject it by vetoing.
 The timeline for this process is outlined in detail in the following section.

-Montana's citizen legislature includes teachers, farmers, ranchers, business people, attorneys, retired men and women, stay-at-home parents, and more.
-The legislature is a part-time governing body and most elected leaders return home to their regular jobs after the session ends.
-Our elected leaders come from many walks of life; however, they might not be familiar with the unique challenges faced by tribal communities.
+Montana's citizen Legislature includes teachers, farmers, ranchers, business people, attorneys, retirees, stay-at-home parents, and more.
+The Legislature is a part-time governing body.
+Most elected leaders return home to their regular jobs after the session ends.
+Our elected leaders come from many walks of life; however, they might not be familiar with tribal communities.
 When American Indians engage in the budgeting process, they help ensure that tribal interests are taken into consideration.
 These efforts will help create and maintain investments that support economic opportunity and meaningful safety nets in Indian Country.